 - Sensitivity to aspirin – people with an allergic response to aspirin or other NSAIDs (non-steroidal anti-inflammatory drugs) are more likely to develop polyps.

-- Allergic fungal sinusitis – an allergy to airborne fungi.
+Asthma.
+Allergic fungal sinusitis– an allergy to airborne fungi.

 - Rhinitis/Rhinosinusitis – an inflammation of the nasal passage and sinuses, typically lasting 12 weeks or more.
 This condition includes hay fever.